jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (c) its holder's registration is—
     (i) cancelled under any of sections 24, 83(1)﻿(a)﻿(i), 127, 128, 129, 131, 132, and 133(6)﻿(b)﻿(ii); or
     (ii) suspended under any of sections 45(1)﻿(b)﻿(ii), 49(2)﻿(b), 57(2)﻿(b)﻿(ii), 57A, 77(1)﻿(a), 83(1)﻿(a)﻿(i), and 133(6)﻿(b)﻿(i).
-(2) If subsection (1) applies to the holder of a practising certificate that was issued in hard copy, he or she (or, in the case of a holder who has died, his or her personal representative) must deliver it to the Registrar within 14 days of receiving from the Registrar notice of the cancellation, suspension, or requirement for endorsement of changes to social work services or conditions (unless any of the things referred to in that subsection have been lifted or revoked).
+(2) If subsection (1) applies to the holder of a practising certificate that was issued in hard copy, the holder (or, in the case of a holder who has died, the holder’s personal representative) must deliver it to the Registrar within 14 days of receiving from the Registrar notice of the cancellation, suspension, or requirement for endorsement of changes to social work services or conditions (unless any of the things referred to in that subsection have been lifted or revoked).
 (3) If subsection (1) applies to the holder of a practising certificate that was issued electronically, they (or, in the case of a holder who has died, their personal representative) must, within 7 days of receiving notice of the cancellation, suspension, or requirement for endorsement of changes to social work services or conditions, acknowledge receipt of that notice to the Registrar.

 ### 37 Interim practising certificates